DonaldMod/PowerBI_Files/README.md

 # PowerBI_Files
+## January 2023 - December 2023
-A .zip folder that has some of my PowerBI projects..
+A folder that has some of my PowerBI projects..
 Please take some time to look into them.

 ## Links to the zipped projects
 - [Cookie_Sale_From_Youtube_Tutorial](https://app.powerbi.com/view?r=eyJrIjoiMTk3ODkwMWQtZTg0Yi00MzdhLTg0YmYtNDk5MDViZjExODM1IiwidCI6ImVhMWE5MDliLTY2MDAtNGEyNS04MmE1LTBjNmVkN2QwNTEzYiIsImMiOjl9)